-The Board of Directors has monitored the Group's short- and long-term incentive schemes and evaluated the achievement of the targets on which they are based.
-The incentive schemes were found to be well balanced and in accordance with market practices.
+The Board of Directors monitors the Group's short- and long-term incentive schemes and evaluates the achievement of the targets on which they are based.
+The incentive schemes for 2016 were found to be well balanced and in accordance with market practices.